 Custom affinity targeting is a granular form of affinity targeting where you can create your own specific custom audience by inserting keywords and specific URLs.

-Helping AdWords understand your audience intentions is a great way to reach new audiences beyond the pre-defined audience categories.
+Helping Google Ads understand your audience intentions is a great way to reach new audiences beyond the pre-defined audience categories.

 Custom intent audience

-Display advertising can reach up to 90% of total internet audience across millions of websites.
-Use AdWords targeting tools to show your ads to the right people at the right time.
+Display advertising can reach up to 90% of the total internet audience across millions of websites.
+Use Google Ads targeting tools to show your ads to the right people at the right time.

 Contextual advertising lets you connect with an audience who shows interest in products or services similar to those that you are offering.